uva-peirce-cottler-lab/nanox/README.md

 The mean and std of selected pixels are also displayed for each channel.

 Ratio channels are defined as Numerator/ Denomintor.
-* Display Box 1: Ratiometric Values
+1. **Display Box 1: Ratiometric Values**
-** Displays ratiometric value with channels selected (e.g. B/R), reports mean of ratiometric values calculated pixel-by pixel.
+- Displays ratiometric value with channels selected (e.g. B/R), reports mean of ratiometric values calculated pixel-by pixel.
-** Fraction of pixels used is the fraction of pixels that pass the threshold values for each channel above background *and* within the ROI (divided by total area of ROI).
+- Fraction of pixels used is the fraction of pixels that pass the threshold values for each channel above background *and* within the ROI (divided by total area of ROI).
-* Display Box 2: Values for Numerator Channel
+2. **Display Box 2: Values for Numerator Channel**
-** Reports mean pixels values for background subtracted image, foreground image, and background image of Numerator channel.
+- Reports mean pixels values for background subtracted image, foreground image, and background image of Numerator channel.
 Note that pixel filtering *is still done for these values* (even if the background subtration is disabled, the foreground pixels must still be above the threshold values).
-* Display Box 3: Values for Denominator Channel
+3. **Display Box 3: Values for Denominator Channel**
-** Reports mean pixels values for background subtracted image, foreground image, and background image of the Denominator Channel.
+- Reports mean pixels values for background subtracted image, foreground image, and background image of the Denominator Channel.
 Note that pixel filtering *is still done for these values* (even if the background subtration is disabled the foreground pixels must still be above the threshold values).
-* *So to get the same values for the foreground image with and without background subtraction, the Thresholds for Numerator and Denominator must be set to -255 to insure no pixel filtering.
+* *Note: to get the same values for the foreground image with and without background subtraction, the Thresholds for Numerator and Denominator must be set to -255 to insure no pixel filtering.*